theNaLee/About-NaLee/README.md

 Hello!
-I am @theNaLee, and it is great to meet YOU!
+My name is NaLee and it is great to meet YOU!
 I am studying at Fox Valley Technical College for my Software Developer Associate Degree.
 After finishing my degree, I will be transferring to get a Bachelor of Science in Computer Science.
 My favorite color is orange!
 I love jellyfishes and birds (as long as they are not pigeons).
 I love to read, write, and play video games!